 Note that most of the main street banks close at 3:30 pm during weekdays, while some of them remain closed throughout the weekend.

 Before you can open a bank account, make sure you have read their terms and conditions.
 This is important especially when you are opening a bank account in a new country.
-Some of the bank charges that exist include ATM cash withdrawals, bank maintenance fees, debit and credit fees and cash transfer fees.
-Make sure to open a bank account with the bank that has the best products and one that has the most affordable charges.
+Other bank charges that exist include ATM cash withdrawals, debit and credit fees and cash transfer fees.